Sgudkov/TR_COPY_RELEASE/README.md

 #### 3. Buttons "Copy and release" and "Copy".

 - [x] "Copy"
-> Allow you to copy selected transport request with all including objects and included tasks.
+> Allow you to copy selected transport request with selected from request tasks.
-> Notice that if task doesn't contain objects with type 'R3TR' this task will not copy.
+> All selected task release.
 > Description of new "Copy" obtain from copied request.

 - [x] "Copy and release"
 > After create copy TR, release it without any check.

+- [x] "Copy, release, import"
+> The copied and released request is imported into the next system across the landscape (see. method get_target_system).
+> Each 5 seconds after request released start FM TR_READ_GLOBAL_INFO_OF_REQUEST to check import status of request and refresh it on ALV.